8-Day Horse & Sheep Gathering Tour in Iceland | Highlands, Golden Circle, Snæfellsnes Peninsula & Whale Watching

 Accommodation

-You’ll have a choice of three accommodations levels.
+You’ll have a choice of three accommodation levels.
 See details about each one in the boxes below.
-Accommodations in Reykjavík have been hand-picked by our local travel experts.
+All accommodations for this tour have been hand-picked by our local travel experts.

 Comfort